ga4gh-schemablocks/ga4gh-schemablocks.github.io/pages/_schemas/ga4gh/+generated__BeaconVariant.md

 * type: string

-Mate name (chromosome) for fusion (BRK) events; otherwise left empty.
+Mate name (chromosome) for fusion (BND) events; otherwise left empty.
 Accepting values 1-22, X, Y.
+Compared to the VCF specification, where a fusion is defined from 2 BND variants and verbose annotations for describing the fusion partners, the use of the `mate_name` attribute allows to treat fusion events as single "variant".
+Conventions:

+* the lower sorted chromosome (e.g. "8") is annotated for `reference_name`
+and the higher (e.g. "14") becomes the `mate_name`
+* if a `mate_name` parameter exists, the `end` position refers to this
+* for intrachromosomal events, `mate_name` is identical to `reference_name` and the higher base values are assigned to `end`

 ##### `mate_name` Value Example